The AI redundancy fallacy

-Why workforce cuts sold as "cost optimisation" don't add up—and what AI adoption should really be about.
+Why workforce cuts sold as "cost optimisation" don't add up.
+SMEs are already the skeleton.
+AI should give them room to breathe, not excuse thinning it further.

 The claim